-AIDL Overview
+AIDL overview

 The Android Interface Definition Language (AIDL) is a tool that lets users abstract away IPC.
 Given an interface (specified in a .aidl file), various build systems use the aidl binary to construct C++ or Java bindings so that this interface can be used across processes, regardless of the runtime or bitness there.

 AIDL can be used between any process in Android: between platform components or between apps.
 However, it is never used as an API for apps.
-AIDL may be used to implement an SDK API in the platform, for instance, but the SDK API surface never contains AIDL APIs directly.
+AIDL may be used to implement an SDK API in the platform, for example, but the SDK API surface never contains AIDL APIs directly.
 For documentation about how to use AIDL between apps directly, see corresponding Android developers documentation.
 When AIDL is used between platform components that are updated separately, such as APEXes (starting in Android 10) or HALs (starting in Android 11), the versioning system known as Stable AIDL must be used.

 Example